Homework 3

 Directions

 Please turn in this homework on Sakai.
-Please submit your homework in pdf format.
+Please submit your homework in pdf format if you are not rendering a Quarto document.
+If you are using a Quarto doc to render your full homework, then you can keep it as an html!
 You can type your work on your computer or submit a single file with photos of your written work or any other method that can be turned into a pdf.
 The Adobe Scan phone app is an easy way to scan photos and compile into a PDF.
 Please let me know if you greatly prefer to submit a physical copy.
 We can work out another way for you to turn in homework.

 You can download the .qmd file for this assignment from Github if you want to work in a Quarto doc.
 You do not need to work in a Quarto doc for this homework!!